johnbywater/quantdsl/README.md

 ## Examples of usage

 The examples below use the library function `calc_print_plot()` to evaluate contracts.
-If you run these examples, the deltas for each market in each period are calculated, and risk neutral hedge positions are printed for each market in each period, along with the overall fair value.
-A plot is displayed showing underlying prices, the cumulative hedge positions, and the cummulate cash position from the hedge positions.
- The plot shows the statistical distribution of the simulated prices, and the statistical error of the hedge positions and the cash flow.
-Comparing the resulting net cash position with the fair value gives an indication of how well the deltas are performing.

 ```python
 from quantdsl.interfaces.calcandplot import calc_print_plot
 ```

+If you run these examples, the deltas for each market in each period will be calculated, and risk neutral hedge positions will be printed for each market in each period, along with the overall fair value.
+A plot will be displayed showing underlying prices, the cumulative hedge positions, and the cummulate cash position from the hedge positions.

+The plot will also show the statistical distribution of the simulated prices, and the statistical error of the hedge positions and the cash flow.
+Comparing the resulting net cash position with the fair value gives an indication of how well the deltas are performing.

 ### Gas Storage

-Here's an evaluation of a gas storage facility.
+An evaluation of a gas storage facility.

 This example uses a forward curve that reflects seasonal variations across the term of the contract.